gva-jjoyce/gva_data/docs/gva.data.readers.md

 > The reader class to perform the data access tasks (default `GoogleCloudStorageReader`)

 **data_format**: str, either '_json_' or '_text_', optional
->Controls how the data is interpretted. '_json_' will parse to a `dict` before 'select' or 'where', '_text_' will just return the line that has been read (default is 'json')
+>Controls how the data is interpreted. '_json_' will parse to a `dict` before 'select' or 'where', '_text_' will just return the line that has been read (default is 'json')

 **date_range**: A tuple of dates, optional
 >The dates to search for data between, the first value is the start date, the second is the end date (default is today)